XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T006.md

 The Pull Request called `Docker compose file for running API and MongoDB (DEVWF-T006)` contains 2 docker compose files that were created by one of your peers.
 Only the web application needs to be added here.

 ## Validation
-* Docker compose files are merged to the master branch
+* Docker compose files are merged to the main branch
 * Docker compose file builds and runs the MongoDB, the API and the Web Application
 * Application can be started via `docker-compose up`